hocuscodus/qed-lang/_posts/2024-11-09-flappy-bird.md

 The peculiarity of this implementation is that there is no state (getReady-play-gameOver) nor state machine to handle the update-draw code.
 It is rather strictly procedural, which is uncommon in an event-based browser env.

-It is basically a while loop (line 268) on GetReady(), Play(), GameOver() calls (line 192).
+It is basically a while loop (line 157) on GetReady(), Play(), GameOver() calls (lines 164-166).
 The various components are coroutines, so they execute in their own environment.
-For instance, the bird has three while loops: waiting to play, play, and falling (then its fields are set for death).
+For instance, the bird has two while loops: waiting to play and falling/flapping (then its fields are set for death).
 All objects are cleanly encapsulated.

 As a bonus, there is 33% less code than the original JS version.